 Firstly, talk to the teacher and administration at the school.
 Set a proper appointment, don’t just ambush them along the school corridor.
 That way, your issue will also be taken seriously.

-If your child is unhappy in school because of something that is fixable, you should try to correct them first before taking more drastic measures.
-And it really pays to have an open line of communication with the teachers and school principal — it will help you make better and more sound decisions.
+If your child is unhappy in school because of something that is fixable, you should try to correct them first before taking drastic measures.
+And it really pays to have an open line of communication with the teachers and school principal.
+Information will help you make better and more sound decisions.

 Moving to Another School

-If your child’s school will not work with you or has no suggestions for improvement regarding your child’s predicament, you may need to consider placing your child in a private school (or if you in public school) or just to move to another private school.
+If your child’s school will not work with you or has no suggestions for improvement regarding your child’s predicament, that’s the time to move out.
+You may need to consider placing your child in a private school (or if you in public school) or just to move to another private school.